TanyabYC/motueka.atwebpages.com/README.md

 # Customer Details Update Page | Customer Page
 ![image](https://github.com/TanyabYC/motueka.atwebpages.com/assets/129232229/ebbd0c29-2b77-4b51-9b42-6bfbf7cd588d)
 Accessible from Account Details View page to allow customers to update their personal information.

-Note: the web application does not allow customers to reset their passwords.
-Further enhancements could involve updating this page with customer contact details and e-mail preferences instead and adding a password reset button for customers to reset their passwords via an e-mail link.
+Note: The web application does not allow customers to reset their passwords.
+Further enhancements could involve updating the Account Details View page instead with customer contact details and e-mail preferences and adding a password reset button for customers to reset their passwords via an e-mail link.